 Other Harbour + St. Pauli Tours

-Although there are other tours which visit this area, they are all paid tours – including the service offered by Sandemans New Europe Tours.
+Although there are other tours that visit this area, they are all paid tours – including the service offered by Sandemans New Europe Tours.

 If you’re interested in joining that tour, it’s approximately 2 hours long and it is available Thursday - Saturday and Monday at 19:00 (7 pm) in English, German, and Spanish.